-The Form Tutor is the first point of contact if you have concerns regarding your daughter's academic progress and personal welfare.
-Your daughter's Form Tutor has daily contact with her and it is intended that they remain as your daughter's Form Tutor throughout the duration of the GCSE years.
+The Form Tutor is the first point of contact if you have concerns regarding your child's academic progress and personal welfare.
+Your child's Form Tutor has daily contact with them and it is intended that they remain as your child's Form Tutor throughout the duration of the GCSE years.